 Risks of Investing in Preferred Securities

 Investing in any market exposes investors to risks.
 In general, the risks of investing in preferred securities are similar to those of investing in bonds, including credit risk and interest-rate risk.
 As nearly all preferred securities have issuer call options, call risk and reinvestment risk are also important considerations.
 In addition, investors face equity-like risks, such as deferral or omission of distributions, subordination to bonds and other more senior debt, and higher corporate governance risks with limited voting rights.
-The fund is classified as a “non-diversified” fund under the federal securities laws because it can invest in fewer individual companies than a diversified fund.
-However, the fund must meet certain diversification requirements under the U.S. tax laws.

 Risks associated with preferred securities differ from risks inherent with other investments.
 In particular, in the event of bankruptcy, a company’s preferred securities are senior to common stock but subordinated to all other types of corporate debt.
-Throughout this presentation we will make comparisons of preferred securities to corporate bonds, municipal bonds and 10-Year Treasury bonds.
+We will often make comparisons of preferred securities to corporate bonds, municipal bonds and 10-Year Treasury bonds.
 It is important to note that corporate bonds sit higher in the capital structure than preferred securities, and therefore in the event of bankruptcy will be senior to the preferred securities.
 Municipal bonds are issued and backed by state and local governments and their agencies, and the interest from municipal securities is often free from both state and local income taxes.
 10-Year Treasury bonds are issued by the U.S. government and are generally considered the safest of all bonds since they're backed by the full faith and credit of the U.S. government as to timely payment of principal and interest.